 This article contains a comprehensive and practical overview of workplace procrastination.
 Specifically, it first provides relevant examples, details, and statistics about this issue.
 Then, it explains why people procrastinate at work, and what can be done to stop this, whether you’re an employee looking to stop procrastinating yourself, or an employer looking to reduce employee procrastination.

-For instance, a simple example of workplace procrastination is someone who watches funny videos on the internet, when they should be working on an important project instead.
-Similarly, another example of workplace procrastination is someone who keeps putting off writing a crucial report, by spending their time on trivial work-related tasks instead.
+An example of workplace procrastination is someone who watches funny videos on the internet, when they should be working on an important project instead.
+Another example of workplace procrastination is someone who keeps putting off writing a crucial report, by spending their time on trivial work-related tasks instead, like reading unimportant emails.

 - Online workplace procrastination.
-This is also referred to as cyberslacking, and it involves spending work time doing non-work activities on digital devices, for example by browsing social media sites on one’s phone.
+This is also referred to as cyberslacking (or cyberloafing), and it involves spending work time doing non-work activities on digital devices, for example by browsing social media sites on one’s phone.

 - Offline workplace procrastination.
 This is also referred to as soldiering, and it involves spending work time doing non-work related activities without using digital devices, for example by taking long breaks, gossiping, or daydreaming.